ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.6 Boot file selection

-- Currently known devices, only `T95(s905x)` / `T95Z-Plus(s912)` / `BesTV-R3300L(s905l-b)` and a few other devices need to use the `/bootfs/extlinux/extlinux.conf` file, which has been added by default in the system.
-If other devices need it, you can write the system into USB, double-click to open the `boot` partition, and delete the `.bak` in the system's built-in `/boot/extlinux/extlinux.conf.bak` file name to use.
-When writing to eMMC, `armbian-install` will automatically check.
-If the `extlinux.conf` file exists, it will be created automatically.
+- Among known devices, only `T95(s905x)` / `T95Z-Plus(s912)` / `BesTV-R3300L(s905l-b)` and a few others require the `/bootfs/extlinux/extlinux.conf` file, which is included by default in the system.
+If other devices require it, write the system to USB, open the `boot` partition, and rename `/boot/extlinux/extlinux.conf.bak` by removing the `.bak` extension.
+When installing to eMMC, `armbian-install` automatically detects and creates the `extlinux.conf` file if needed.

-- Other devices only need `/boot/uEnv.txt` to boot, do not modify the `extlinux.conf.bak` file.
+- All other devices boot using `/boot/uEnv.txt` only — do not modify the `extlinux.conf.bak` file.

 ### 12.7 Network Configuration